biopet/biopet/docs/pipelines/shiva.md

 ## Introduction

 This pipeline is build for variant calling on NGS data (preferably Illumina data).
-It is based on the <a href="https://www.broadinstitute.org/gatk/guide/best-practices" target="_blank">best practices</a>) of GATK in terms of there approach to variant calling.
+It is based on the <a href="https://www.broadinstitute.org/gatk/guide/best-practices" target="_blank">best practices</a>) of GATK in terms of their approach to variant calling.
 The pipeline accepts ```.fastq & .bam``` files as input.

 ----